laurelherting/lmh-headspace/AWS/security.md

 * *Virtual disk, attached to EC2 instance
     Elastic Block Store

+* You can only attach an EBS volume to 1 EC2 instance
+* An EBS volume cannot be shared with two instances at the same time

 * Zones/regions:
 	* Exist in specific AZ Zones NOT across multiple zones
+  * automatically replicates within same zone to prevent data failure
   * stored in multiple physical locations at no addt'l charge
 * Consists of:
   * SSD, General Purpose - GP2 (Up to 10,000 IOPS)